Jdickson96/Sparta-Global-Code-Katas/README.md

-# Sparta-Global-Code-Katas
+# Sparta Global: Code Katas
- The Code Katas Completed During Sparta Global Training
+ The Code Kata tasks Completed During Sparta Global Training

 ## Code Kata 1: Vowels In A String
 The task was to: